data-8/Gofer-Grader/docs/install.md

 ## Requirements

-okgrade currently requires Python 3.6.
+gradememaybe currently requires Python 3.6.
 If required, we could also support Python 3.5.

 Python 2.7 support is not planned.